 Nice Old Town

-Nice’s old town (fr.
-Vieux Nice) is one of the prettiest parts of the town and it definitely should be your number one place to visit during your visit in the city.
+Nice old town (fr.
+Vieux Nice) is one of the prettiest parts of the town, and it definitely should be the number one place to visit during your 3 days in Nice.
 The historic district is the heartbeat of Nice, beating nonstop and fast.

-Among the Nice old town streets, you’ll find points of interest like Place Rossetti square with Nice Cathedral, and Cours Saleya Flower Market.
+Among the Nice old town streets, you’ll find points of interest like Place Rossetti square with Nice Cathedral, Cours Saleya Flower Market, and Castle Hill.

 In our opinion, it’s best to explore Nice Old Town in the morning hours when there aren’t too many tourists yet and when the city comes to life.